-- [26] The Respondent should note that the High Court has held that 50% of total reasonable costs should be taken as a starting point in disciplinary proceedings and that the percentage can then be adjusted up or down having regard to the particular circumstances of each case10. - [27] In Collie v Nursing Council of New Zealand11 where the order for costs in the tribunal was 50% of actual costs and expenses the High Court noted that:

-But for an order for costs made against a practitioner, the profession is left to carry the financial burden of the disciplinary proceedings, and as a matter of policy that is not appropriate.

-[28] The Board notes the matter was dealt with on the papers.
+- [26] Under section 318(4) the Board may require the Respondent "to pay the costs and expenses of, and incidental to, the inquiry by the Board." - [27] The Respondent should note that the High Court has held that 50% of total reasonable costs should be taken as a starting point in disciplinary proceedings and that the percentage can then be adjusted up or down having regard to the particular circumstances of each case10. - [28] In Collie v Nursing Council of New Zealand11 where the order for costs in the tribunal was 50% of actual costs and expenses the High Court noted that: - But for an order for costs made against a practitioner, the profession is left to carry the financial burden of the disciplinary proceedings, and as a matter of policy that is not appropriate. - [29] The Board notes the matter was dealt with on the papers.
 Ordinarily costs for a hearing would be in the order of \$1,000 but the Board has reduced this to \$500 being an amount the Board considers is reasonable for the Respondent to pay toward the costs and expenses of, and incidental to, the inquiry by the Board.